Enjoy 32 top things to do in Waikiki now (updatded)

 20. Dining and shopping at Ala Moana Center

-This is the largest open-air shopping mall in the Pacific and filled with high end designer shops, local galleries and art, souvenir and gift specialty vendors and the biggest food court you’ll find around Oahu along with a cool Japanese food walking court.
+The Ala Moana Center is is the largest open-air shopping mall in the Pacific islands.
+Filled with high end designer shops, local galleries and art, souvenir and gift specialty vendors and the biggest food court you’ll find around Oahu along with a cool Japanese food walking court.

 There’s plenty of things to see and do at Ala Moana Center and the outdoor venues and even outdoor food venues really complement the Hawaii lifestyle and shopping at its best.
 Or just window shopping, people watching and enjoying the outdoor spaces here are part of the fun exploring this outdoor mall area.